Stars from worn U.S. flags used by New York group to honor military

-TROY, N.Y., May 26 (Reuters) - Stars cut from worn-out U.S. flags will be handed out on Memorial Day to men and women in the military and veterans as part of a campaign called Stars For Our Troops that recognizes service to country.
+TROY, New York (Reuters) - Stars cut from worn-out U.S. flags will be handed out on Memorial Day to men and women in the military and veterans as part of a campaign called Stars For Our Troops that recognizes service to country.

 Susan Wells, who started the project, collects discarded and damaged U.S. flags and removes the stars.
 Each one is washed and pressed, then placed in a small bag with a note that reads: “I am part of our American flag that has flown over a home in the U.S.A.
 I can no longer fly.
 The sun and winds have caused me to become tattered and torn.
 Please carry me as a reminder that you are not forgotten.”